shajunxing/sjx-script/README.md

-# Banana Script, a script engine with minimalist syntax similar to JavaScript, implemented in C99.
+# SJX Script, a script engine with minimalist syntax similar to JavaScript, implemented in C23.

 This article is openly licensed via [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).